fommil/fpmortals/manuscript/complete.md

 almost the entire compile time is spent in implicit resolution.
 Note that this also includes compiling the `scalaz-deriving`, Magnolia and manual instances, but the Shapeless computations dominate.
-Implicit resolution for `scalaz-deriving`, Magnolia and manual instances are simple: everything is on the data type companions.

 And this is when it works.
 If there is a problem with a shapeless derivation, the compiler can get stuck in an infinite loop and must be killed.